Jooxbac/Django-REST-Framework-API-Project/README.md

 ## Development Steps

+> [!CAUTION]
+> These steps are better followed directly from the tutorial, what I encourage to do, as is needed to modify files, create accounts on external services, etc.
+> Information given below covers just general aspects and some troubleshooting.

 1. ### Creating Models

 Inside the app folder, we can create models, that will be converted to tables, on the `models.py` file.